UU-Human-Evolution/1MB335/Lab7.md

 - check the **"Use BEAGLE library if available"**.
 This last step will make your analysis faster.
 - Then click on "Run" to start.

 As we said earlier, you are running this for the CytB alignment.
-We'll run the mitochondrial alignment and check the results for both in the next session.
+We'll be running the mitochondrial alignment and check the results for both in the next session.

 **Question 6: Which setup did you use in BEAST2?**